e2e2ea/second/Readme.md

 ## License

-This project is open-source and available for personal or educational use.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for more details.